-Our backlog for all products and services was approximately \$59.8 million and \$22.1 million on June 30, 2012 and December 31, 2011, respectively.
-The increase in backlog of \$37.7 million from December 31, 2011 was primarily a result of a \$35.6 million order for TACNAV products and services received in June 2012 for the Saudi Arabian National Guard.
-Product shipments for this order are estimated to begin in September 2012.
+Our backlog for all products and services was approximately \$48.3 million and \$22.1 million on September 30, 2012 and December 31, 2011, respectively.
+The increase in backlog of \$26.2 million from December 31, 2011 was primarily a result of the order for TACNAV products and services received in June 2012 for the Saudi Arabian National Guard.

 Backlog consists of orders evidenced by written agreements and specified delivery dates for customers who are acceptable credit risks.
 We do not include satellite connectivity service sales in our backlog even though many of our satellite connectivity customers have signed annual service contracts providing for a fixed monthly fee.
 Military orders included in backlog are generally subject to cancellation for the convenience of the customer.
-When orders are cancelled, we generally recover actual costs incurred through the date of cancellation and the costs resulting from termination.
-As of June 30, 2012, our backlog included approximately \$15.7 million in orders that are subject to cancellation for convenience by the customer.
+When orders are canceled, we generally recover actual costs incurred through the date of cancellation and the costs resulting from termination.
+As of September 30, 2012, our backlog included approximately \$12.7 million in orders that are subject to cancellation for convenience by the customer.
 Individual orders for guidance and stabilization products are often large and may require procurement of specialized long-lead components and allocation of manufacturing resources.
 The complexity of planning and executing larger orders generally requires customers to order well in advance of the required delivery date, resulting in backlog.